iiAku/nestjs-bun-test/README.md

 $ bun --watch run src/main.ts
 ```

 Seems to work, at least starting the server, however the route being called won't work and raise some error.
-I tried to return something very simple (a string) and it did work.
+I tried to return something very simple (a string) see `/src/app.controller.ts` and it did work.
 The error was raised, because it seems running src/main.ts does not seems to attach class's service properly as you can see `appService` is `undefined` when exposing this.

 <pre><span style="color:#2AA1B3"><b>nestjs-bun-test</b></span> on <span style="color:#A347BA"><b> main</b></span> <span style="color:#C01C28"><b>[?]</b></span> via <span style="color:#C01C28"><b>🍞 v0.6.7 </b></span>via <span style="color:#26A269"><b> v20.2.0 </b></span>
 <span style="color:#C01C28"><b>❯</b></span> bun run src/main.ts